LLARC Study Groups, Fall 2024

 Top

-The End of the Weimar Republic
+The Impacts of the Russian Revolution

-Fridays, 11 a.m. to 12:30 p.m. via Zoom
+Fridays, 11 a.m. to 12:30 p.m.

 William Koehler, Dean of the Sloane School of Business and Communication at Regis College, holds a PhD in Modern European History from Brandeis University and has taught in higher education for over three decades.